 In general, transfer pricing adjustments are allowed, and they can be posted either in the books of the legal person or directly to the tax return.
-Self-initiated adjustments are allowed to the extent they increase the taxable income.
-It is noted that debit or credit invoices for adjustments are not viewed positively by the Greek tax auditors, especially if issued at year end and result in a reduction of the taxpayer's profits or increase tax losses.
-In this case, such invoices are thoroughly scrutinised by the tax auditors.
+Self-initiated adjustments are allowed to the extent that they increase the taxable income.
+Debit or credit invoices for adjustments are not viewed positively by Greek tax auditors, especially if they are issued at year end and result in a reduction of the taxpayer's profits or increase tax losses.
+In this case, those invoices are thoroughly scrutinised by the tax auditors.